yash-pradhan/java-on-aca/docs/05_lab_openai/05_openai.md

 ### Deploy your new `chat-service` to your Container Apps environment

-With your `chat-service` app built and working, you’re ready to deploy it to your Container Apps environment alongside the other components of the Spring Petclinic Microservices application.
+With your `chat-service` app built and working, you’re ready to deploy it to your Container Apps environment alongside the other components of the Spring Petclinic application.

 1. In your command-line environment, run the following command to deploy the app: